bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ## How it works

-The *Bonita BPM Migration Tool* contains a set of script that execute changes on the data to make it compatible with earlier version of Bonita BPM Platform.
+The *Bonita Migration Tool* contains a set of script that execute changes on the data to make it compatible with earlier version of Bonita Platform.
 This tool is provided as a zip archive and contains an executable script that will determine your current configuration and ask you in which version you want to migrate.

 The migration is step-wise by maintenance version and the script manages the sequence of steps from your current version to the target version.